 It is important for employers dealing with flexible working requests to be alive to the danger of discrimination claims based on protected characteristics such as sex, age or disability.
 This aspect is covered in more detail in our Inbrief Flexible working - the right to ask.

-For more information please contact:
+Future Developments A new right to neonatal care leave and pay is due to come into effect in April 2025.
+This will provide parents with a right of up to 12 weeks' leave and statutory pay when their baby requires at least seven days of medical or palliative care which starts within the first 28 days after birth.
+Detailed regulations setting out how this will work in practice have not yet been published.
+For more information on this subject please contact:

-James Walters Managing Associate

-+44 (0)20 7074 8265 james.walters@lewissilkin.com
+James Walters Managing Associate +44 (0)20 7074 8265 james.walters@lewissilkin.com